hxrts/rumpsteak-aura/docs/08_examples.md

     .end();
 ```

-Use this pattern for synchronous operations where client waits for server.
+Use this pattern for synchronous operations.
+Client waits for server response.

 ### Choice